Computing untwisted Dijkgraaf-Witten invariants for arborescent links: Preliminary

-Tangles with empty source and target are just links.
+A tangle with empty source and target is just an oriented link.

 A framed tangle can always be presented as a tangle diagram, with the blackboard framing understood.
-Hence two tangle diagrams represent the same framed tangle if and only if they represent the same unframed tangle and the writhe numbers of corresponding components are the same.
-When drawing a tangle, we always put its target on the top and the source on the bottom, so that tangles are read from down to up.
+In this vein, two tangle diagrams represent the same framed tangle if and only if their underlying tangles are equivalent and the writhe numbers of the corresponding components are all equal.